 - Place blended bitter gourd into a fine sieve or a muslin cloth, run some hot stock on top while draining directly on the pot, this will get the maximum bitterness of the bitter gourd while making the soup clear.

-- Add sinigang mix and liver simmer for additional 10 minutes
+- Add sinigang mix and liver simmer for additional 10 minutes, you might need to reduce the amount of sinigang mix according to the sourness you like.

 - Flavour with fish sauce (according to your taste) and season with freshly ground black pepper.